Workflow

 • The reward distribution logic.

-The lending and delegation flow lends assets from the PoEL vault to users based on the assets they have deposited in IntraLayer vaults as collateral and directly delegates the borrowed $SUPRA to the delegation pools operating in the system.
-During this process, the system maintains the necessary accounting to ensure the delegated amount is periodically updated based on changes in the amount and price of assets deposited in the IntraLayer vaults, tracks lifecycle updates of the delegated amount, and performs other operations aiming to act as an equitable delegating agent for the user.
+The lending and delegation flow lends assets from the PoEL vault to users based on the collateral they have deposited in the IntraLayer vaults, and directly delegates the borrowed $SUPRA to the system’s delegation pools.
+Throughout this process, the system maintains accounting to ensure the delegated amount is periodically updated according to changes in the amount and price of assets deposited in the IntraLayer vaults.
+It also tracks lifecycle updates of the delegated amount and performs other operations to act as an equitable delegating agent on behalf of the user.

-The reward allocation logic first calculates the total staking rewards available to the user.
-It then determines how to allocate them across iAssets based on the amount of the underlying asset submitted as collateral and asset-specific characteristics (e.g., desirability, score, price, collateralization rate).
-Finally, it determines each iAsset holder’s rewards based on how much they hold and how long they have held a particular iAsset in their account.
+The reward allocation logic first calculates the total staking rewards earned by the user of PoEL.
+It then allocates these rewards across iAssets based on the amount of the underlying asset deposited as collateral and asset-specific characteristics (e.g., desirability score, price, collateralization rate).
+Finally, each iAsset holder’s rewards are determined by the quantity of iAssets they hold and the duration for which they have held them in their account.

-To provide a high-level understanding of how the flow works, the following example walks through the end-to-end process of depositing ETH and minting iETH.
+To provide a high-level understanding of the flow, we provide an illustrative example of an end-to-end process for depositing ETH and minting iETH.

 1

-Users deposit ETH into the IntraLayer Vault on Ethereum.
+Depositing ETH: Users deposit ETH into the Supra’s IntraLayer Vault on Ethereum

 2

-The SupraNova cross-chain bridge relays the deposit to the PoEL modules on Supra.
+Cross-chain Relay: The SupraNova cross-chain bridge relays deposit events to PoEL modules on Supra.

 3